 Exploration Licensing Program

 The State of Alaska offers oil and gas exploration licenses through its exploration licensing program.
 The intent of the oil and gas exploration licensing program (AS 38.05.131-134) is to encourage exploration in areas far from existing infrastructure, with unknown hydrocarbon potential, and where there is a higher investment risk to the operator.
 Licensees are required to provide any data collected under an exploration license to the state (11 AAC 82.981).
 The exploration licensing program does not apply to certain lands (already subject to areawide lease sales) in the North Slope and Cook Inlet regions as specified by AS 38.05.131(b).
-The Asset Management section (formerly Leasing) of the Division of Oil and Gas administers the exploration licensing program.
+The Leasing of the Division of Oil and Gas administers the exploration licensing program.

 Exploration licensing supplements the state's oil and gas leasing program and encourages oil and gas exploration outside of the known oil and gas provinces.
 Several large sedimentary basins exist within Interior Alaska, some of which are virtually unexplored.
 The highly variable structural geology of these basins offers the potential for structural traps in overthrust belts and strike slip systems.
 Various types of clastic and carbonate stratigraphic traps may also be present.
 Exploration licensing allows companies to explore these frontier basins with minimal costs added by the state.
 An area selected for exploration licensing must be between 10,000 and 500,000 acres.
 View current exploration license projects and the exploration licensing process by clicking on the links below.